kleon101/portfolio/README.md

 WinDash - Innovative Household Energy Monitoring
 - Worked in a team of 6, where I was mainly involved in the machine learning and data analysis tasks.
 - Used LSTM ML model to be able to predict the user's daily or weekly energy usage.
 This was then converted to estimate the user's energy bill.
-- React Native and Node.JS used for the mobile application and the MERN stack for the backend for the application.
+-  MERN stack used for the mobile application where React Native and Node.JS used for front-end and MongoDB for the backend for the application.

 Forecasting bicycle usage on Bicentennial Bikeway in Milton
 - Creating predictions of future bicycle usage using Pandas, NumPy libraries.